Virginia opossum

 The Virginia opossum (Didelphis virginiana), also known as the North American opossum, is a member of the opossum family found from southern Canada to northern Costa Rica, making it the northernmost marsupial in the world.
 Commonly referred to simply as the possum, it is a solitary nocturnal animal about the size of a domestic cat, and a successful opportunist.

 Opossums are familiar to many North Americans as they frequently inhabit settled areas near food sources like trash cans, pet food, compost piles, gardens or housemice.
-Their slow, nocturnal nature and their attraction to roadside carrion make opossums more likely to become roadkill.
+Their slow, nocturnal nature and their attraction to roadside carrion make opossums more likely to become roadkill than other animals in their range.

 Name

-The Virginia opossum is the original animal named "opossum", a word which comes from Algonquian wapathemwa, meaning "white animal".
+The Virginia opossum is the original animal named "opossum", a word that comes from Algonquian wapathemwa, meaning "white animal".
 Colloquially, the Virginia opossum is frequently just called a "possum".
 The term is applied more generally to any of the other marsupials of the families Didelphidae and Caenolestidae.
-The generic name (Didelphis) is derived from Ancient Greek: di, "two", and delphus, "womb".
+The generic name (Didelphis) is derived from Ancient Greek di, "two", and delphus, "womb".

 The possums of Australia, whose name derives from their similarity to the American species, are also marsupials, but of the order Diprotodontia.

-The Virginia opossum is known in Mexico as tlacuache, tacuachi, and tlacuachi, from the Nahuatl word tlacuatzin.